Cooch Behar district: British Raj

 In 1772–1773, the king of Bhutan attacked and captured Cooch Behar.
 To expel the Bhutanese, the kingdom of Cooch Behar signed a defence treaty with the British East India Company on 5 April 1773.
 After expelling the Bhutanese, Cooch Behar became a princely kingdom under the protection of British East India company.

 The Victor Jubilee Palace was based on Buckingham Palace and built in 1887, during the reign of Maharaja Nripendra Narayan.
 In 1878, the maharaja married the daughter of Brahmo preacher Keshab Chandra Sen. This union led to a renaissance in Cooch Behar state.
 Maharaja Nripendra Narayan is known as the architect of modern Cooch Behar town.

 Post Independence

 Under an agreement between the kings of Cooch Behar and the Indian Government at the end of British rule, Maharaja Jagaddipendra Narayan transferred full authority, jurisdiction and power of the state to the Dominion Government of India, effective 12 September 1949.
 Eventually, Cooch Bihar became part of the state of West Bengal on 19 January 1950, with Cooch Behar town as its headquarters.

-A geopolitical curiosity was that there were 92 Bangladeshi exclaves, with a total area of 47.7 km2 in Cooch-Behar.
-Similarly, there were 106 Indian exclaves inside Bangladesh, with a total area of 69.5 km2.
-These were part of the high stake card or chess games centuries ago between two regional kings, the Raja of Cooch Behar and the Maharaja of Rangpur.